adrita78/Thesis/README.md

 # Geometry-Aware Relational Graph Neural Network  and Language Model for Protein-Protein Interaction Predictions.

+**This repository is still under construction.
+We will be adding more code and documentation soon.**

 This repository contains the code for the fusion model that we implemented out of a GNN-based model and a ProtBERT-based language model for protein-protein interactions predictions from the Dockground and Marks Dataset.

 ## Overview